pusher-community/pusher-whos-in-gem/BlogPost2.md

 	$ pusher-whos-in run _your_app_name_

 If your Heroku URL is `mcdiddys-peeps.herokuapp.com`, then type `pusher-whos-in run mcdiddys-peeps`.
 As this script requires root privileges, enter your password.
+(This will be explained further below).

 The moment of truth!
 Go back to your app and you should see the page populated with some much-missed faces - opaque if they're in, transparent if not.